rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-22-numerical-optimization.md

 ### Pytorch SGD

-Finally we will use the Adam optimizer in Pytorch to solve this problem.
+Finally we will use the SGD optimizer in Pytorch to solve this problem.
 As before we need to translate the code for loss computation from Numpy to Pytorch.
 Because these changes are nominal, we will not reproduce the code here and instead refer the reader to our [Github](https://bit.ly/31Jqq05).